sobri909/MGBoxKit/README.markdown

 Additionally you might want to override the standard `layout` method, if you want to perform some tasks before or after layout.
 You should almost certainly call `[super layout]` in your custom layout method.

-If your custom `MGBox` has a shadow, it's useful to adjust its `shadowPath` in the `layout` method, after `[super layout]`, because shadows without shadow paths make iOS cry.
+If your custom `MGBox` has a shadow, it's useful to adjust its `shadowPath` in the `layout` method, after `[super layout]`, because shadows without shadowPaths make iOS cry.

 ## The Difference Between 'boxes' and 'subviews'

 This distinction can present an occasional trap.
 When `layout` or `layoutWithSpeed:completion:` are called, the layout engine only applies `MGBox` layout rules to boxes in the container's `boxes` set.
-All other `UIViews` in `subviews` will simply be ignored, with no `MGBox` style layout rules applied (their `zIndex` will be treated as `0`).
+All other views in `subviews` will simply be ignored, with no `MGBox` style layout rules applied (their `zIndex` will be treated as `0`).

 All `MGBoxes` that are subviews but are not in `boxes` will be removed during layout.
 Any `MGBoxes` in `boxes` that are not yet subviews will be added as subviews.